Qualytics/userguide/docs/anomalies/overview-of-an-anomaly.md

-# Overview of an Anomaly
+# Anomaly Overview

-* An `Anomaly` is an anomalous data set (record or column) that asserted false to applied data quality check(s).
+An `Anomaly` is an anomalous data set (record or column) that asserted false to applied data quality check(s).
 Both `Inferred` and `Authored` Checks generate Anomalies, and are batched together when applied through a `Scan Operation` to highlight anomalies:

 ![Screenshot](../assets/anomalies/anomalies-tab-light.png#only-light)
 ![Screenshot](../assets/anomalies/anomalies-tab-dark.png#only-dark)